-Therefore, to reduce or eliminate the risk of a combustible dust explosion, at least one of these components must be absent.
-For instance, parties can utilize filters and vacuums to clear away the dust before it accumulates.
+Therefore, to reduce or eliminate the risk of a combustible dust explosion, at least one of these components must be prevented.
+Workers can utilize filters and vacuums to clear away the dust before it accumulates.
 They can strictly comply with regulations for safe venting, electrical wiring and open flame mitigation.

-The more precautions parties take to prevent these explosions, the more effective their efforts can be.
-Having just one or two control methods can still put workers in danger if they fail.
+The more precautions a person takes to prevent these explosions, the more effective their efforts can be.
+However, having just one or two control methods can still put workers in danger if they fail.

 Industries at risk

 Not every job is going to put workers in danger of a combustible dust explosion.
-Generally, the industries where these devastating accidents occur most include:
+Generally, the industries where these devastating accidents occurring include: